-A batter is poured into the two parts of a fish-shaped mold and then a filling is added to one side.
+The taiyaki batter is made from wheat flour, milk, eggs and sugar.
+The batter is poured into the two parts of a fish-shaped mold and then a filling is added to one side.
 Once the mold is closed withe the filling inside, the cake is cooked on both sides until it's golden brown and crisp.

 For the Japanese, the way you eat this snack is important!
 They like to believe that how you start eating your taiyaki reveals your personality.
 Do you start with the head?
 You're an optimistic and rather serene, but sometimes aggressive person.
 Would you rather start eating from the tail?
 You are calm, romantic, but a little naive.
 Or perhaps neither tail nor head - do you bite into it from the side?
 This means that you're energetic, athletic and friendly.

 So now you're warned, be careful when biting into your taiyaki!

 HERE ARE SOME OF OUR FAVOURITE PLACES TO TRY TAIYAKI

 For a "classic" taste:

 This is the pastry shop where taiyaki were born in 1909, and more than 10 million have been sold since its creation!

 Address: 1-8-14 Azabu-Juban, Minato-ku, Tokyo

 Access: Azabu-Juban station, (Namboku, Oedo lines), exit 5b